onnx/onnx-mlir/docs/LoweringCode.md

   Value loopInd1 = loop.getInductionVar(0);
   rewriter.create<KrnlStoreOp>(loc, zero, array, {loopInd0, loopInd1});
 ```
+**Code example 1: Zeroing an array using the old interface**

-Notably, it is difficult to visually see in the code where the loop body starts and end, which operations are in it.
-In addition, the loop bounds are pushed by pairs (lower and upper bounds) in a strict order.
+Notably, it is difficult to visualize in the code where the loop body starts and ends.
+In addition, the loop bounds are pushed by pairs (lower and upper bounds) in a strict order somewhere else in the code.
 That same order is used to retrieve the loop indices inside of the loop.
-The `rewriter`'s insertion point is manually changed from outside of the loop to inside the loop, and would have to be moved back if we wanted to insert operations after the loop.
+The `rewriter`'s insertion point is manually changed from outside of the loop to inside the loop, and would have to be moved back when we need to insert operations after the loop.

-Readability becomes a particular issue when the nesting structure becomes more complicated.
+Readability becomes particularly difficult when the nesting structure becomes more complicated.

 ## Builder based interface to generate Krnl loops